1. Click the button below to apply for accommodations. This link is only for students who have never received accommodations at San Jacinto College.

 - To officials of other schools in which the student seeks to enroll.

-- In connection with a students's application for, or receipt of financial aid.
+- In connection with a student's application for, or receipt of financial aid.

 - If disclosure is necessary to protect the health or safety of the student or other person